 Death is synonymous with a sort of finality.
 How often have we heard warriors in movies bombastically claiming that they will fight until death?
 Although most of us are scared of the end, we also make peace with it when it comes.
 I know this because I never miss a chance to talk with the elderly – the conversations are, without exception, enlightening.
+There is a sense of calm acceptance in them.
 Of course, death does not always announce itself.
 Sometimes, it comes when you least expect.
 There are accidents, murders, terrorist attacks, suicides and so on.

 Netflix’s brash new cyberpunk series Altered Carbon pictures a world wherein humans, at least the rich ones, have won over death.
 The show is based on Richard Morgan’s book of the same name.
 People in this world can backup their consciousness inside “stacks”, devices that fit snugly between the skull and the spine.
 This way, the ultra-rich, also called Meths, can move their consciousness in different bodies, called “sleeves”, and thus never die.